livinglifemeaning/People-Who-Inspire/README.md

 ![Homepage](https://i.ibb.co/NVdGxJ2/homescreen.png)
 ***
-- Users add a new board or edit a current board by filling out a form
+- Users add a new board or edit a current board by filling out a form.
+The board will be prefilled with existing data if its being edited, and form actions are handled within a reducer.

 ![Form](https://i.ibb.co/LNdch7G/form.png)
 ***